Nothing-atl/object-detection/README.md

 # YOLOv8 Object Detection Project

 Welcome to the **YOLOv8 Object Detection Project**!
-This project uses the powerful YOLOv8 framework for detecting objects in images with high accuracy and efficiency.
+This project uses the powerful YOLOv8 framework for detecting objects in images and vedios with high accuracy and efficiency.

 ---